aiyyat/CodeTest/ThoughtWorks/README.md

 ThoughtWorks Code Test
 =======================

-I was browsing through some good questions to try out when I ran into a couple of interesting problems from Thoughtworks.

-The ThoughtWorks Code Test Problems are quite Straight Forward to solve.
-Tips to solve the problem:
-1) Adhere to the Design Principles as much as possible.
-Refer the posting: https://technicalyorker.wordpress.com/2015/04/27/common-software-design-principles/
-2) The unit testcase should be as fine grained as possible.
-One’s in the code are almost Integration in Nature, since I didn’t feel it worth spending time for the purpose of the blog.
-3) Browse through the book, “Clean Coding” by Robert C Martin if you haven’t yet.
+In ordered to clear any coding testing, remember to adhere to the Design Principles as much as possible.
+Refer the posting: https://technicalyorker.wordpress.com/2015/04/27/common-software-design-principles/.
+This not only makes your code reusable and look well written, it also serves as pillars to your framework that you can count on to justify your design.
+If you haven’t yet, Browse through the book, “Clean Coding” by Robert C Martin.
+This saves a lot of time in writing effective code and make it more intutive and less theoritical.

 Problem Statement:
 ------------------